mqtthiqs/at-doc/docs/atelier/midi-and-automation.md

         If you want one controller to control several parameters just create a [Control](../modules/control.md) module and [set it up to control several parameters](#control-several-parameters-with-a-macro-control).

-  4. Once the mapping of a parameter is complete a dashed blue outline is drawn around the control to signify that it is mapped.
+  4. Once the mapping of a parameter is complete a dashed blue outline is drawn around the control to indicate that it is mapped.

 ## Automations (when used as plugin)